-Lines of action Achievements and highlights in 2021 Governance Early compliance in 2021 with most of the environmental goals defined for 2022 in the Strategic Plan 2018-2022.
-Approval of a new Sustainability Plan 2021-2025 that strengthens the company's ambition in its transformation towards sustainability and includes more ambitious environmental objectives.
-Environmental management 93.1% of Ebitda comes from industrial activities certified in environmental management by ISO 14001.
-Increase in environmental actions (environmental investments and expenses) by 11% in 2021 compared to 2020, reaching a total of Euros 758.7 million.
-Awards and recognition Naturgy was externally recognised by CDP with the highest A-list rating for its water management and also for its climate management, obtaining an A- rating in 2021.
-Diploma "Business Examples of #ForClimate2021 Actions" of the #ForClimate Community on the initiative Biomethane, circular energy for the climate and the demographic challenge.
-The renewable gas project at the Butarque WWTP was a finalist in the 'Green Generation' category in the first edition of the Retina ECO Awards, organised by El País and Capgemini.
+Lines of action Achievements and highlights in 2021 Early compliance in 2021 with most of the environmental goals defined for 2022 in the Strategic Plan 2018-2022.
+Governance Approval of a new Sustainability Plan 2021-2025 that strengthens the company's ambition in its transformation towards sustainability and includes more ambitious environmental objectives.
+Environmental 93.1% of ebitda comes from industrial activities certified in environmental management by ISO 14001. management Increase in environmental actions (environmental investments and expenses) by 11% in 2021 compared to 2020, reaching a total of Euros 758.7 million.

+Lines of action Achievements and highlights in 2021 Naturgy was externally recognised by CDP with the highest A-list rating for its water management and also for its climate management, obtaining an A- rating in 2021.
+Awards and recognition Diploma "Business Examples of #ForClimate2021 Actions" of the #ForClimate Community on the initiative Biomethane, circular energy for the climate and the demographic challenge. and recognition The renewable gas project at the Butarque WWTP was a finalist in the 'Green Generation' category in the first edition of the Retina ECO Awards, organised by El País and Capgemini.
 The awards seek to recognise the merit of companies and organisations with a strong commitment to sustainability, innovation and the fight against climate change.